CORE VIRTUES FOUNDATION

 A gem of a book!
 This is a primer on the meaning of character education, the need to build communities of virtue in our schools, and the practical ways to instill in children love and knowledge of the good, as well as foment the habits of virtuous behavior.

 South Africa’s Anglican Archbishop, Desmond Tutu chaired the South African commission that investigated human rights abuses under the apartheid regime.
-He tells the story of the Truth and Reconciliation Commission formed in 1995.
-It heard the testimony of over 20,000 people, who recounted appalling abuses under the apartheid regime.
 The Commission was unique in its emphasis on healing the wounds of the past through truth-telling followed by amnesty and forgiveness rather than punishment or retributive justice.
-Seeking a “third way,” Tutu and the TRC led a path-breaking political initiative grounded in Christian faith.
-Desmond Tutu knows all too well the depths of human depravity, but his narrative is buoyed by hope, occasional humor, faith, and love.
+In this book, written with his sister, Archbishop Tutu prescribes a path of Telling the Story, Naming the Hurt, Granting Forgiveness, and Renewing or Releasing the Relationship.

 Insightful essays by one of America’s leading political scientists on the necessity and manner of reviving public and private virtue.